Dude (2025 film)

-Dude is a 2025 Indian Tamil-language romantic comedy-drama film written and directed by Keerthiswaran.
+Dude is a 2025 Indian Tamil-language romantic comedy film written and directed by Keerthiswaran.
 Produced by Mythri Movie Makers, the film stars Pradeep Ranganathan and Mamitha Baiju in the lead, alongside R. Sarathkumar, Hridhu Haroon, Rohini, Aishwarya Sharma and Neha Shetty.

 The film, Keerthiswaran's directorial debut and Mythri's second Tamil production, was confirmed by its streaming platform Netflix in January 2025, while Mythri officially announced the project the following March under the tentative title PR 04, as it is Pradeep's fourth film as a lead actor.
 Principal photography commenced the same month in Chennai.
 The official title was revealed in May.
 The film has music composed by Sai Abhyankkar, cinematography handled by Niketh Bommi and editing by Barath Vikraman.

-Dude was released worldwide on 17 October 2025 in theaters, coinciding with Diwali weekend, to mixed reviews from critics and audience, with praise for its engaging first half, visuals, performances (especially those of Pradeep, Mamitha, and Sarathkumar's) and Sai Abhyankkar's music, while the second half was generally criticized for its handling of the story.
+Dude was released in theaters worldwide on 17 October 2025, during the Diwali weekend.
+The film received mixed to positive reviews from critics and became a commercial success.

 Plot

-Agan and Kural are cousins who share a close bond and run an event-planning collective called Surprise Dude, which organises surprises for occasions such as weddings, anniversaries, and proposals.
-Their friendship is warm and playful until Kural unexpectedly confesses her love for Agan.
-Startled by the proposal, Agan rejects her, claiming he sees her only as friend and part of his family.
-However, after some time apart, Agan realises he loves her as well and decides to confess his feelings.
+Agan and Kuralarasi alias Kural are close cousins who run Surprise Dude, an event-planning collective organising surprise events for weddings, anniversaries, and proposals.
+Their playful friendship changes when Kural confesses her love for Agan.
+Startled, he rudely rejects her, insisting he sees her only as a friend and family member and will never develop romantic feelings for her.
+Hurt, Kural leaves for Bangalore to pursue higher studies.
+After a few days, Agan has an accident, realises he loves her, and decides to confess his feelings.

-Seeking approval, Agan visits Kural’s father, Athiyamaan, a powerful minister.
-To Agan’s surprise, Athiyamaan immediately accepts the proposal and begins making arrangements for the wedding.
-However, things take a turn when Kural reveals she has fallen in love with another man, Paari, who belongs to a different caste.
-Athiyamaan strongly opposes the relationship, revealing that he once killed his younger sister for marrying outside their caste—a crime he concealed to protect his political reputation.
-When Kural’s relationship with Paari threatens to expose his past, Athiyamaan retracts his confession in public, dismissing it as one of Agan’s pranks to maintain his image.
+Seeking approval, Agan approaches Kural's father, Athiyamaan, a powerful minister, who immediately accepts and begins arranging the wedding without Kural's consent.
+When Kural returns from Bangalore, Agan eagerly visits her on the eve of the ceremony.
+However, when he forcefully tries to kiss her, she stops him and reveals that she is distressed and contemplating suicide by hanging.
+She confesses that she fell in love in Bangalore with Paari, her dim-witted classmate.
+Realising she no longer loves him, Agan conceals his feelings, passes the kiss off as a joke, and promises to reunite her with Paari.

+Kural later tells Athiyamaan that Paari belongs to another caste.
+He fiercely opposes the relationship and reveals that, to protect his political reputation, he previously killed his younger sister who was also named as Kuralarasi as she had a relationship with a man from a different caste, concealing the crime for 32 years.

-On the day of the cousins' wedding reception, Paari attempts to elope with Kural with help from Agan but they cancel their plan upon seeing Athiyaman's political influence all over India.
-Since Paari lacks a passport, their plan to flee abroad fails, forcing them to fake the wedding.
-Following his wedding to Kural, Agan tries to help Kural and Paari escape to Thailand, but the plan collapses when immigration officers demand return tickets.
-With help from Agan’s ex-girlfriend and her husband, the couple devise a new plan to emigrate to Canada.
-Paari’s visa is approved, but Kural’s is rejected when it is discovered she is pregnant with Paari's child.
+At the wedding reception, Paari and Kural attempt to elope with Agan's help, but abandon the plan after seeing Athiyamaan's extensive political influence.
+Unable to flee abroad because Paari lacks an passport, they fake the wedding, resulting in Kural marrying Agan.
+He subsequently helps the couple escape to Thailand, but immigration requirements thwart their plans.
+They instead arrange to flee to Canada with help from Agan's ex-girlfriend and her husband.
+Paari's visa is approved, but Kural's is rejected after her medical report reveals she is pregnant with Paari's child.